Die Tageszeitung: History

 Die Tageszeitung was established in 1978.
 From the beginning, Die Tageszeitung was intended to be an alternative to the mainstream press, in its own words: "irreverent, commercially independent, intelligent and entertaining."
-One expression of its alternative approach to journalism was the payment of unified salaries for all employees until 1991.
-Nowadays, employees in highly responsible positions receive bonuses.
-Still, salaries of managers paid by Die Tageszeitung are considerably lower than what is paid in the rest of the industry.
+One expression of its alternative approach to journalism was the policy of uniform salaries for all employees until 1991.
+Nowadays, employees in senior editorial positions receive bonuses; however, management salaries at Die Tageszeitung remain considerably lower than those in the rest of the industry.

 Since 1995, the WOZ Die Wochenzeitung (formerly WoZ) and Die Tageszeitung have included a German-language edition of the monthly Le Monde diplomatique to supplement the newspapers.
-Most of the articles in the monthly supplement are translations of the French-language edition of the Le Monde diplomatique.
-When it existed, taz also added the Turkish language newspaper of Germany Perşembe.
+Most of the articles in the monthly supplement are translations of the French-language edition of Le Monde diplomatique.
+During its publication run, taz also included the German Turkish-language newspaper Perşembe.

-Since 1992, Die Tageszeitung has been owned by more than 22,214 paying members (as of August 2022).
-Its circulation has dropped in recent years, with subscriptions including e-paper now down to 42,000.
-In 1995, it was the first German national newspaper to make all of the content of issue available online.
-Die Tageszeitung considers to phase out its printed daily edition, but has not (as of December 2023).
+Since 1992, Die Tageszeitung has been owned by a reader cooperative, which surpassed 25,000 members by late 2025.
+In 1995, it became the first German national newspaper to make all of the content of each issue available online.
+Facing long-term shifts in print subscriptions, the cooperative launched a transformation program termed the "Seitenwende", officially ending the printed weekday issue on 17 October 2025 in favor of digital distribution via apps and e-paper, while preserving the Saturday print edition.
+According to industry data in early 2026, nearly 90 percent of weekday print subscribers remained with the digital or weekend hybrid models.